hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-protos.md

             </td>
             <td>
-                - Include calling identity in CommitStatusRequest
-- SignedCommitStatusRequest wraps a serialized CommitStatusRequest and digital signature
-- CommitStatus service received a SignedCommitStatusRequest instead of CommitStatusRequest

-Allows the server to:

-- Ensure the request message was created by the expected client identity by verifying the signature
-- Check that the calling identity has read permission for the channel
+                Add support in the EndorseRequest message of the gateway proto for specifying which org’s peers to target.

+Signed-off-by: andrew-coleman <andrew_coleman@uk.ibm.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-04-22 13:05:55 +0000 UTC
+        Created At 2021-05-05 10:27:44 +0000 UTC
     </div>
 </div>